DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 ```

 Let's go ahead and create two folders in the same directory that our `main.go` file is in and name them `views` and `static`.
-In the `views` folder lets create a new file called `index.html`.
+In the `views` folder, create a new file called `index.html`.
 The `index.html` page can be really simple for now:

 ```
 <!DOCTYPE html>